 The location criteria reflect the underlying cost of supplying distribution services to customers in specific locations.
-Figure 3 shows the pricing zones for the Eastern and Western regions.
+The following figure shows the pricing zones for the Eastern and Western regions.
 Grouping customers by location assists in recognising the relative costs of supplying customers within specific areas and allows a fairer allocation of costs.